superlinked/VectorHub/docs/building_blocks/vector_search/readme.md

 When designing a vector search system with cost, latency and quality in mind, aside from the choice of underlying database, it's important to keep the following points in mind.

-### Context length for embedding models

-Embedding models have a maximum context length, which is the maximum length of a sequence of tokens that can be embedded into a given vector (in [English](https://help.openai.com/en/articles/4936856-what-are-tokens-and-how-to-count-them), 100 tokens equal roughly 75 words).
-For many open-source embedding models, the maximum context length is in the range of 384 to 1024 tokens.

-Using an embedding model on long-form texts would mean that the entire text cannot be embedded into a single vector, and would need to be split into smaller chunks, or by using a windowing approach.
-Libraries like LangChain and LlamaIndex can help with this.

 ### Relevance ranking

 To improve search relevance when an exact match between keywords in the query and the results are required, several vector DBs and search engines offer hybrid search options that combine top-k scores from keyword and vector search.
 Research from [Google](https://arxiv.org/abs/2201.10582) shows that using Reciprocal Rank Fusion (RRF) to re-rank search results using a combination of keyword and vector search can improve search relevance by up to 20%.

 A more sophisticated method to improve relevance exist, such as re-ranking via [cross-encoders](https://www.sbert.net/examples/applications/cross-encoder/README.html).
 This approach uses a transformer-based model downstream of the vector DB that generates new scores for the top-k results returned by the DB.
 This approach is more computationally expensive, but can yield better results than RRF, at the expense of latency and added system complexity.

+### Fine-tuning embedding models to address bias

+Existing open source embedding models, whether in the image or text domain, can be biased towards certain concepts, or simply not model the distribution of unseen test data once their training is complete.
+For example, a model trained on a dataset of images of people may be biased towards certain skin tones, or a model trained on a dataset of text may be biased towards certain topics, which depends on the distribution of the training data.
+Additionally, embeddings from a model trained on a dataset of text from the web may not generalize well to text from a different domain, such as medical or legal text.

+In cases like where the semantics of the underlying domain are really important, it may be necessary to fine-tune the embedding model prior to using them to encode data for vector search.
+Many open source frameworks like [Hugging Face](https://huggingface.co/blog/how-to-train-sentence-transformers#how-to-train-or-fine-tune-a-sentence-transformer-model), enable this.

 ## Conclusions

-In this article, we covered the basics of vector search and how it's useful.
-A modern semantic search & retrieval system utilizes a number of specialized components, including embedding models, vector databases and re-ranking modules.
-We'll be going deeper into some of the components as well as interesting use-cases for vector search in other articles.
+Building a production-grade search and retrieval solution requires specialized components, including embedding models, vector databases and re-ranking modules.
+There are a lot of conflicting viewpoints out there on how to effectively combine these tools for real use cases.
+Hopefully, reading this post has made you excited to learn more about vector search for innovative use cases on *all* kinds of data in your organization.

 ---
 ## Contributors